These athletes all experienced pivotal moments in their careers with their fathers right by their side

 Ken Griffey and Ken Griffey Jr. were perhaps the greatest father-son duo to happen in baseball history.
 The Griffeys played for the Seattle Mariners for two seasons and became the first father-son duo to be featured in a starting lineup together.
 Their most epic play was the back-to-back home runs against the Los Angeles Angels that showcased how a son was following in his dad’s footsteps.
 Ken Griffey Jr. went on to continue his father’s legacy and became a member of the Baseball Hall of Fame and one the most prolific home run hitters in history.

-Pat Cash Celebrates Wimbledon Championship with his Dad
+Pat Cash celebrates Wimbledon win with his dad

 After Pat Cash won the Wimbledon men’s singles finals in 1987, he jumped right into the stands and pushed past cheering fans to celebrate the first moments of his championship victory with his father.
 Cash was the first player to ever leap into the stands and to pioneer the championship climb, which later became a tradition of sorts for those who won the tournament after him.